vagrant-libvirt/vagrant-libvirt/README.md

 ### How Project Is Created

+Vagrant goes through steps below when creating new project:

 1. Connect to Libvirt localy or remotely via SSH.
 2. Check if box image is available in Libvirt storage pool.
 If not, upload it to remote Libvirt storage pool as new volume.